UminoAoi/EventManagement/README.md

 # EventManagement
-Project for university classes using C# WPF with Entity framework.
+Project for university classes that is using C# WPF with Entity framework.